 THE LITTLE FARM SHOW

-EXILIO: My Life as Bolaño / EXILE: Mi Vida Como Bolaño was a 2010-11 performance collaboration between NACL Theatre's Tannis Kowalchuk and Brett Keyser, Mexican artists Lydia Margules and Zazil Servin Luna of Museo Deseo Escena, Mexican-Canadian designer Flavia Hevia, and Canadian director and actor Ker Wells.
-The tri-national company of artists devised a bilingual theatre creation referencing the life and work of Latin American writer Roberto Bolaño and political events in North America in 1968, interspersed with American Sacred Harp Singing.
-EXILIO was presented at Teatro Experimental at The University of Guadalajara in 2011.
+EXILIO: My Life as Bolaño / EXILE: Mi Vida Como Bolaño was a 2010-11 collaboration between NACL Theatre's Tannis Kowalchuk and Brett Keyser, Mexican artists Lydia Margules and Zazil Servin Luna of Museo Deseo Escena, Mexican-Canadian designer Flavia Hevia, and Canadian director and actor Ker Wells.
+The tri-national company of artists devised a bilingual musing on the life and work of Latin American writer Roberto Bolaño and political events in North America in 1968.
+EXILIO was presented at The University of Guadalajara's Teatro Experimental.